DreamRelation: Bridging Customization and Relation Generation: Conclusion

 \section{Conclusion}

-In this work, we introduce a challenging task: relation-aware customized image generation, which aims to generate objects that adhere to the relations specified in the text prompt while preserving the identities of user-provided images.
+In this work, we introduce a new challenging task: relation-aware customized image generation.
+This task aims to generate objects that adhere to the relationship specified in the text prompt and preserve the identities of the user-provided images.
 To support this, we propose a data engine for generating high-quality fine-tuning data.
-Our method, RelationBooth, incorporating Keypoint Matching Loss and Local Token Injection, effectively captures relation information and generates natural relations between customized objects while mitigating object confusion.
-We also provide a fair comparison with other methods on a new benchmark, RelationBench.
-The extensive experiments on three benchmarks demonstrate the effectiveness of our method, highlighting its potential for interactive scenario generation, relation detection, etc.
+Our method, DreamRelation, incorporates Keypoint Matching Loss and Local Token Injection, effectively capturing relation information and generating natural relations between customized objects.
+We also present a fair comparison with other methods on a new benchmark, RelationBench.
+Extensive experiments demonstrate the effectiveness of our method, highlighting its potential for applications in interactive scenario generation, relation detection, and more.
+Our research can inspire the direction of relation-aware generation in the community.